ymyke/cardio/README.md

   animation takes too long or too short).
 - could cards gain experience with fights and other things and evolve over time (stats would be permanent) but also die for real?
-- Have a location that allows me to create new cards, combining health, power and skills, and give them a name and keep them. -- Or some other mechanism to create new cards?
 - Terrain and weather conditions etc. that affect the cards?
 - Maybe you can lose cards for good in a run -- in a fight?
 Or as a downside risk when going for a particularly strong upgrade?
 E.g., the stronger the upgrade the higher the